-I had heard of Ghost a few years back but paid little attention as I have always been a WordPress hermit.
+I had heard of Ghost a few years back but paid little attention as I have always been a WordPress advocate.
 I remember visiting the Ghost website once or twice in its infancy stages, but it did not appeal to me at the time, and I forgot all about it.

 After a few days of research, I stumbled upon Ghost; it was being advertised as – content, newsletters, members, payments — all in one place.